xlxs4/xlxs4.github.io/notes/juliasim-model-optimizer/index.md

 \figure{path="./assets/virtual-populations.png", caption="Quantifying uncertainty using Virtual Populations."}

+### Model Paradigms

+So we've seen how model calibration could work at a high level, we've taken a look at some problems that might arise in nonlinear calibration, and how Model Optimizer tackles these problems, including the concept of virtual populations which is also very helpful for another reason we'll look into below.
+Before we get to really see how all of this could work in action, we need to discuss different modeling paradigms.
+How do we create these simulations and have something that we can apply these Model Optimizer techniques to?

 [^1]: Anantharaman, R., Ma, Y., Gowda, S., Laughman, C., Shah, V., Edelman, A., & Rackauckas, C. (2020).
 Accelerating simulation of stiff nonlinear systems using continuous-time echo state networks. *arXiv preprint arXiv:2010.04004*.